Beet-Meat-Burger/2B-Website/docs/post.md

 The experiment success.
 No one cares me.
 I should stop it.
 If you see this, Tell me.
 I hope someone that cares my website that makes me think that I am not doing useless thing.

 If no one tell me, I will stop it on late Sept.

+Another day.
+Today is 24/9/2024.
+I really didn't upload it.
+I uploaded now, which is abou 23:00.

+However, no one tell me.
+When I remember that, I first look for someone who tell me to upload Homework list.

+And the Result is now known.
+Nobody cares and tells me to upload it.

+If no one tell me anymore, I will stop it on late Sept.